jsdealy/latin/miscellae/guideToLatinConversation.md

 with Lentulus

 What are you doing?
-You are doing noth-
+You are doing nothing but playing.
-ing but playing.

 Faciesne id?
 Maxime.